 iv the directors may have otherwise acted in accordance with the standard of conduct set forth in applicable provisions of the Massachusetts General Laws.

-Any indemnification or advance of expenses under this article shall be paid promptly, and in any event within 30 days, after the receipt by the School of a written request therefor from the person to be indemnified, unless with respect to a claim for indemnification the School shall have determined that the person is not entitled to indemnification.
-If the School denies the request or if payment is not made within such 30-day period, the persons seeking to be indemnified may at any time thereafter seek to enforce his or her rights hereunder in a court of competent jurisdiction and, if successful in whole or in part, he or she shall be entitled also to indemnification for the expenses of prosecuting such action.
-Unless otherwise provided by law, the burden of proving that the person is not entitled to indemnification shall be on the School.
+Any indemnification or advance of expenses under this article shall be paid promptly, and in any event within 30 days, after the receipt by PVPA of a written request therefor from the person to be indemnified, unless with respect to a claim for indemnification PVPA shall have determined that the person is not entitled to indemnification.
+If PVPA denies the request or if payment is not made within such 30-day period, the persons seeking to be indemnified may at any time thereafter seek to enforce his or her rights hereunder in a court of competent jurisdiction and, if successful in whole or in part, he or she shall be entitled also to indemnification for the expenses of prosecuting such action.
+Unless otherwise provided by law, the burden of proving that the person is not entitled to indemnification shall be on PVPA.

 The right of indemnification under this article shall be a contract right inuring to the benefit of the directors, officer and other persons entitled to be indemnified hereunder, and no amendment or repeal of this article shall adversely affect any right of such director, officer or other person existing at the time of such amendment or repeal.

 The indemnification provided hereunder shall inure to the benefit of the heirs, executors and administrators of a director, officer or other person entitled to indemnification hereunder.
-The indemnification provided hereunder may, to the extent authorized by the School, apply to the directors, officers, and other persons associated with constituent Schools that have been merged into or consolidated with the school, who would have been entitled to indemnification hereunder had they served in such capacity with or at the request of the School.
+The indemnification provided hereunder may, to the extent authorized by PVPA, apply to the directors, officers, and other persons associated with constituent Schools that have been merged into or consolidated with PVPA, who would have been entitled to indemnification hereunder had they served in such capacity with or at the request of PVPA.

 The right of indemnification under this article shall be in addition to and not exclusive of all other rights to which such director or officer or other persons may be entitled.
 Nothing contained in this article shall affect any rights to indemnification to which School employees or agents other than directors and officers and other persons entitled to indemnification hereunder may be entitled by contract or otherwise under law.

-The School shall maintain or cause to be maintained liability insurance with insurance companies authorized to do business in Massachusetts insuring the Trustees and officers against liabilities and expenses incurred in their capacities as Trustees and officers.
+PVPA shall maintain or cause to be maintained liability insurance with insurance companies authorized to do business in Massachusetts insuring the Trustees and officers against liabilities and expenses incurred in their capacities as Trustees and officers.

 ARTICLE 12